solidi/learning-notes/interviews/questions.md

 #### Asked
 1. Tell me about your management style?
     - Managers Trinity.
 Get to know them.
 Ask for more.
 Delegate down.
+1. Items you innovated on directly?
+    - Slack bot on PR's.
+    - Biff reader.

 ## Tell me a time when you had to stretch to meet a team commitment?